rexresearch

 device, which he calls "a gravity power machine."
 He said, for

-example, he believed the machine's principle could be carried to a
+example, he believed the machine's principle could be carried to

-"Almost any engineer will tell you that what this machine does is
+"Almost any engineer will tell you that what this machine does

-workshop here.
+in his workshop here.

 His working model of the "gravity power machine" was run by a

 one-eighth horsepower motor.
-The device, in turn, operated a heavy
+The device, in turn, operated a

-the same shaft at the same time.
+from the same shaft at the same time.

 "Almost any engineer will tell you that to run even that heavy